 I gave her my laptop.
 "Sure."

 She read.
 Minutes passed.
 Long minutes.
 I pretended I was totally calm while her eyes zipped through the words on the screen.
 She kept looking at me with wide eyes, then darting back to the computer.
-I felt undressed, and I regretted having shown her my book in the first place.
+I felt undressed.
 Trying to make light of the whole thing, I said, "Pretty bad, huh?"

 Her jaw nearly dropped.
 "Seriously?"